-1. The Council on rare occasions may choose to admit persons as “honorary freeman” or “honorary freewoman” where they are both:
+1. The Council, on rare occasions, may choose to admit persons as honorary freeman or freewoman where they are:

-1.1 Persons of distinction
+1.1 Persons of distinction linked to Lowestoft,and

+1.2 Persons who have, in the opinion of the authority, rendered eminent services to Lowestoft

+2. The Council, on rare occasions, may choose to confer the Freedom of the Town on organisations or objects where they are:

+2.1 Organisations or objects of distinction linked to Lowestoft, and

+2.2 Organisations or objects which have rendered eminent services to Lowestoft3.
+Decisions to agree nominations will be made:

+3.1 At a specially convened Full Council meeting for this purpose

+3.2 By a vote of not less than two-thirds of the members present and voting

+3.3 The process will follow:

+A written submission being made for consideration to the Assets, Inclusion and Development Committee (AID) with full details of:

+The name of the individual, organisation or object

+How the person, organisation or object is connected with Lowestoft

+The way in which the person, organisation or object can be described as ‘of distinction’ The way in which the person, organisation or object has ‘rendered eminent services’ to Lowestoft

+The names of 2 councillors nominating the named person, organisation or object.The names of no fewer than 10 members of the public who support the nomination with information about the capacity in which they know the nominated person

+Confirmation that the person, organisation or object nominated would be prepared (insofar as appropriate) to accept the conferring of the title, as appropriate.
+Should the nomination be desired as a ‘gift’ (without the knowledge of the potential recipient), the Town Council will consider such requests at its discretion.

+3.4 In the event that the AID agree to recommend the submission:

+3.4.1 Full Council shall:

+a) Consider the submission and decide whether a meeting should be convened to confer the title/freedom

 and

-1.2 Persons who have, in the opinion of the authority, rendered eminent services to that place or area

-2. The process for deciding on the admission must include a resolution:

-2.1 At a specially convened meeting for this purpose with notice given of the purpose

-And

-2.2 By a vote of not less than two-thirds of the members who vote on it

-3. The process in 2 above, in all cases will follow:

-3.1 A written submission being made for consideration to the Assets, Inclusion and Development Committee (AIDC) with full details of:

-3.1.1 The name of the individual

-3.1.2 How the person is connected with the parish of Lowestoft

-3.1.3 The way in which the person can be described as ‘of distinction’

-3.1.4 The way in which the person has ‘rendered eminent services’ to Lowestoft

-3.1.5 The names of 2 councillors nominating the named person

-3.1.6 The names of no fewer than 10 members of the public who support the nomination with information about the capacity in which they know the nominated person

-3.1.7 Confirmation that the person nominated would be prepared to accept the conferring of the title, as appropriate.
-Should the nomination be desired as a gift, the Town Council will consider such requests at its discretion.

-3.2 In the event that the AIDC agree to recommend the submission:

-3.2.1 Full Council shall:

-a) Consider the submission and decide whether a meeting should be convened to confer the title

-and

-b) Agree the reasonable sum for the purpose of presenting an address or casket containing the address at the presentation ceremony
+b) Agree the reasonable sum for the purpose of presenting an address or casket containing the address and providing a presentation ceremony or other appropriate measures.

-3.2.2 The Clerk shall:
+3.4.2 The Clerk shall:

-a) Contact the person nominated to check their willingness to accept the title (subject to the terms of point 3.1.7)
+a) Contact the person, organisation or, insofar as appropriate, any relevant party connected with the object, nominated to check their willingness to accept the title (subject to the terms of point 3.3)

-b) If appropriate to do so, make the arrangements needed for a specially convened meeting, lawful resolution, and presentation ceremony
+b) If appropriate to do so, make the arrangements needed for a specially convened meeting, lawful resolution, and presentation ceremony or other measures

 4. Relevant provisions under the Local Government Act 1972: